UWCS/stardust/content/resources/docker.md

 	return "Hello World!"
 ```

 Some of you should hopefully recognise this from CS139, this is a very simple Flask app.
-The `app` variable refers to an object that encapsulates your app and all it's API routes, and then we create a new route that returns simply the text “Hello, world”.
+The `app` variable refers to an object that encapsulates your app and all it's API routes, and then we create a new route that returns simply the text “Hello World!”.
 Customise the string so your app is unique to you.

 You can start your app with `python3.9 -m pipenv run flask run`: this will start the flask *development* server within the python environment that pipenv has created.
 Head to the URL that is printed in the terminal and you will see your response.

 (Note how the development server prints a message about using a production WSGI server instead?
 That's where gunicorn will come in.)

 Congrats, you’ve created your very own web app!
 Commit this to GitHub (`git add .`, `git commit -am "first commit"`, `git push origin main`).
-If this results in a user password field we have a handy [guide](https://uwcs.co.uk/resources/github-token-authentication/) on how to generate a token for this.
+If this results in a user, password field we have a handy [guide](https://uwcs.co.uk/resources/github-token-authentication/) on how to generate a token for this.

 ---